TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     *   `Introduction to Composer <https://getcomposer.org/doc/00-intro.md>`__
     *   `Basic usage of Composer <https://getcomposer.org/doc/01-basic-usage.md>`__

+It is recommended to perform a Composer migration using the latest TYPO3 Major release to prevent facing bugs and issues that have been solved already in newer versions.
+In case you are using an older TYPO3 version in Legacy installation mode, you have two viable options:

+*   **Upgrade TYPO3 Legacy first**, then do the migration to Composer.
+This is probably easiest, as you can follow the :ref:`Legacy Upgrade guide <legacy>`, and then this guide.
+*   **Migrate old TYPO3 version to Composer first**, then perform the :ref:`Major Upgrade <major>`.
+    This might cause some friction, because you have to utilize older versions of `typo3/cms-composer-installers` and dependencies like `helhum/typo3-console` or outdated extensions on Packagist.
+    You will also need to inspect older versions of this Guide that matches your old TYPO3 version, using the version selector of the documentation.

 Delete files
 ============

+.. include:: Backup.rst.txt

 Yes, that's true.
 You have to delete some files, because they will be created by Composer in some of the next steps.